TheMooseMaster/Portfolio/README.md

 # Jimmy's Portfolio 👨🏼‍💻📊📈
+Hi, I'm Jimmy!
+I'm a Finance Analyst with a background in Telecoms and is my portfolio!
-Welcome to my data analysis portfolio!
-Here, I document a summary of my projects in the data field.
+Here, I document a summary of my projects in the Finance and data analytics field.